sam3d/nwjs-release/README.md

     * If so, you'll get the option to choose what builds you want to create for out of the following `win32,win64,osx32,osx64,linux32,linux64`

 ## Add icon(s)
-You can also include icons for OS X (Windows coming soon) to be built into compiled nwjs applications.
-Place a `mac.icns` in the root directory of your project folder in order to use it.
+You can also include icons for OS X and Windows to be built into compiled nwjs applications.
+Place a `mac.icns` and/or a `win.ico` in the root directory of your project folder in order to use them.

+> You must have Wine installed on OS X or Linux in order to be able to compile them into the .exe